-2. Awarding Sub-grants

-(ESEA section 4103(c)(2)(B)): Describe how the SEA will ensure that awards made to LEAs under Title IV, Part A, Subpart 1 are in amounts that are consistent with ESEA section 4105(a)(2).
+2. Awarding Sub-grants (ESEA section 4103(c)(2)(B)): Describe how the SEA willensure that awards made to LEAs under Title IV, Part A, Subpart 1 are in amounts that are consistent with ESEA section 4105(a)(2).

-The OPI will reserve 95 percent of its SSAE program allocation for sub-grants to LEAs. and The OPI will keep not more than 1 percent of its SSAE program allocation for administrative costs, including public reporting on how LEAs are using the funds and the degree to which LEAs have made progress toward meeting identified objectives and outcomes.
+The OPI will reserve 95 percent of its SSAE program allocation for sub-grants to LEAs and not more than one percent of its SSAE program allocation for administrative costs, including public reporting on how LEAs are using the funds and the degree to which LEAs have made progress toward meeting identified objectives and outcomes.
 (ESEA section 4104(a)(1) and (2)).

-The OPI will then use the remaining 4 percent of funds to support LEA activities and programs designed to meet the purposes of the SSAE program as described above in the table.
+The OPI will use the remaining four percent of funds to support LEA activities and programs designed to meet the purposes of the SSAE program as described above.